Marco Allen Chapman: Criminal trial and death sentence

 On December 14, 2004, Chapman was sentenced to death by Judge Frohlich, without a jury trial, for the deaths of Cody and Chelbi Sharon.
 Judge Frohlich sentenced Chapman to death for the double homicide, "20-years' imprisonment for each attempted murder conviction, life imprisonment for the rape, 20-years' imprisonment for the robbery, and 20-years' imprisonment for the burglary."

 The U.S. Supreme Court denied a last-ditch request to halt the execution from an attorney for people challenging the state's regulations on lethal injection.

 The Kentucky Supreme Court also had denied an emergency motion in the case filed by Philip Longmeyer.
 After his sentencing, Chapman had consistently asked that all appeals in his case stop.

 "It's long and drawn out," Chapman said, "I don't see why it should take so long.
 If a man is sane and competent, he ought to be able to get his wishes... especially when you plea-bargain for it."

 John Delaney, Chapman's lawyer, said that Chapman was not criminally responsible at the time of the murders.
 To Delaney, Chapman wanted to commit suicide, and was getting the state of Kentucky to do it for him.

 Reverend Pat Delahanty, the President of the Kentucky Coalition to Abolish the Death Penalty, concurred with this opinion.
 "It's a form of state-assisted suicide, really."

 "I guess it's kind of my Christian upbringing," Chapman said.
 "Suicide is unforgivable.
 I figure if I'm not doing it to myself, it's not a suicide."

-Under Kentucky law, incompetent to stand trial means that the defendant "lacks the capacity to appreciate the nature and consequences of the proceedings against one or to participate rationally in one's own defense.'"
+Under Kentucky law, incompetent to stand trial means that the defendant "lacks the capacity to appreciate the nature and consequences of the proceedings against one or to participate rationally in one's own defense."
 Since Chapman was found competent based on Kentucky law, "there is nothing inherently unconstitutional about a person deciding to take responsibility for his or her criminal misconduct."
 The court system does not have to accept any plea agreements regardless if criminals ask to be sentenced to death or not.
 Following up on Chapman v.
-Commonwealth, Chapman's plea was granted "because it was based on appropriateness for the crimes and not on the defendant's wishes."
+Commonwealth, Chapman's plea was granted "because it was based on appropriateness for the crimes and not on the defendant's wishes".
 Kentucky Supreme Court determined that Chapman's plea was not an impermissible "suicide by court", that the plea was "competently, knowingly, intelligently and voluntarily made", and that the death penalty was "not a disproportionate sentence for Chapman's heinous offenses".

-Final meals

-For his final breakfast, he ate pancakes, fried eggs, sausage patties and milk.

-His last meal was a 32-ounce medium rare sirloin steak, 20 butterfly shrimp, tossed salad with ranch dressing, iced tea, and a banana cream pie.